alemar11/ios-watchos-tvos-macos-resources/README.md

 * [AGVolumeControlView](https://github.com/agilie/AGVolumeControlView) - Visual regulator can be connected to a player or other smart house’s device making the process of controlling the level of a particular characteristic.
 * [Counter](https://github.com/Juanpe/Counter) - Counter is powerful and multipurpose counter.
 * [padcontrol](https://github.com/gabrieloc/padcontrol) - A UIControl subclass for two-dimension directional input.
+* [SubtleVolume](https://github.com/andreamazz/SubtleVolume) - Replace the system volume popup with a more subtle indicator.
 * [VolumeControlView](https://github.com/agilie/VolumeControlView) - Visual regulator can be connected to a player or other smart house’s device making the process of controlling the level of a particular characteristic much easier.

 ## Date